HoyLab-Rowan/pyRUQT/README.md

   1. Differential Conductance

 New features:
-  1. Automatically run simple Molcas MC-PDFT calculations from pyRUQT
+  1. Automatically run simple Molcas MC-PDFT and pySCF DFT calculations from pyRUQT for transport calculations
   2. Full alignment of diagonal elements of electrode/extended molecule Hamiltonians for ASE calculations
   3. Options to include additional electrode-molecule coupling for ASE NEGF caculations
   4. Automatic plotting of transport results in PNG format

 Required:

-Python3, Numpy, Scipy, and Matplotlib (ASE only)
+Python3, Numpy, Scipy, and Matplotlib

 MKL (RUQT-Fortran)